Miracleman: Miracleman by Gaiman & Buckingham - The Silver Age

 The third issue containing the first finished publication of the next part (several pages of pencilled had been used with Gaiman and Buckingham's permission in George Khoury's 2001 non-fiction book Kimota!
 The Miracleman Companion).
-Buckingham was credited as co-writer of #4, which also featured a newly coloured reprint of a strip from Anglo's Young Marvelman #57 via the device of Miracleman reviewing a recording of one of the dreams induced for the Miracleman Family by Gargunza.
+Buckingham was credited as co-writer of #4 to issue #7, which also featured a newly coloured reprint of a strip from Anglo's Young Marvelman #57 via the device of Miracleman reviewing a recording of one of the dreams induced for the Miracleman Family by Gargunza.
 Variant covers were once again commissioned from a host of feted artists, including Phil Jimenez, Chris Sprouse, Steve McNiven and David Aja Marvel released the digital comic Who is Miracleman? as part of their Infinity Comics Who is...? range on 8 February 2023, written by Ram V and illustrated by Leonard Kirk.

+Marvel stated that they "have no new books forthcoming from [Neil Gaiman]" in January 2025 after news outlets published sexual assault accusations against him and Marvel's Executive Editor and Senior Vice President Tom Brevoort said in February 2025 that "nothing is going on with THE DARK AGE," effectively putting the run back on pause.